metury/metury.github.io/Apps.markdown

 permalink: /apps/
 ---

-Here is a list of apps of my choice.
+# Applications

+Here is a list of some applications that I enjoy using and recomend anyone to use as well.
+For privacy centric users I recomend to take a look at a nice page [privacy tools](https://www.privacytools.io/).

 | Aplikace                                                               | Linux  | Windows | Android |
 |-:----------------------------------------------------------------------|-:-:----|-:-:-----|-:-:-----|